How to Get Rid of External Hemorrhoids in 48 Hours?

 • Discomfort.

-• Grade 4: They remain enlarged and outside the anus and cannot be pushed back inside.
+• Grade 4: They remain enlarged outside the anus and cannot be pushed back inside.
 They are also called rectal prolapse.

 How to Treat External Hemorrhoids Without Surgery?

 Based on the symptoms and severity of hemorrhoids, it is important to see a doctor.
-The non-surgical treatment includes:
+The non-surgical treatment includes

 • High fiber diet.